christophermanahan/christophermanahan/_posts/2018-10-4-minimize-assumptions.md

 ### IRL: Tic Tac Toe

 The inadvertant decision to minimize assumptions naturally appeared when writing my first Tic Tac Toe application.
 Early on I made the decision to not include any explicit hard coded boards into my source code.
-This decision lead me to use for loops with different starting and ending points, and increment values to check for horizontal, diagonal, and vertical wins.
+This decision lead me to use for-loops with different starting and ending points, and increment values to check for horizontal, diagonal, and vertical wins.

 {% highlight ruby %}
 class Board